Rate this page:

 end | string | Yes | End time in ISO-8601 format |

-To consume the Atlassian GraphQL API and ingest metrics in real-time into the monitoring tool, we recommend having the following components in your infrastructure:
+To consume the Atlassian GraphQL API and ingest metrics in real-time into observability tools, we recommend having the following components in your infrastructure:

 The CronJob service periodically polls the exposed GraphQL endpoint for the required metrics.
 The AGG endpoint returns the OTLP protobuf JSON standard format as a response.
 The same response is then pushed as is to the OTEL Sidecar, which is running alongside this cron service.